DIY Kitchen Cabinets

 Use a Block of Wood for Scribing

-Many top cabinet makers prefer GRK's R4 self-countersinking screw.
-You'll pay accordingly, but why scrimp on screws when you're spending thousands of dollars on cabinets?
-Whatever you do, don't use drywall screws—they'll just snap off and you'll end up with an extra hole.
+Many top cabinet makers prefer GRK’s R4 self-countersinking screw as their go-to cabinet mounting screws.
+You’ll pay accordingly, but why scrimp on screws when you’re spending thousands of dollars on cabinets?
+Whatever you do, don’t use drywall screws—they’ll just snap off and you’ll end up with an extra hole.
 Learn more about the R4 screws at grkfasteners.com.

 Fasten the Back, Then Shim

 Line up the base cabinets with the level line on the wall.
 Fasten the back of the cabinets to that line.
 Once the backs of the cabinets are level, use shims to level the sides.
 Take your time on this step—nobody likes to have eggs roll off a slanted countertop.

 Measure the gap between the wall and the end cabinets at the top and bottom.
 Add 1/16 in. to each measurement and draw a cutting line on the backside of a filler strip.

 Clamp the filler strip and cut it at a 10-degree bevel from the backside so the wide edge of the “keeper” piece faces the front.